jacobrees/Ruby-Tic-Tac-Toe/README.md

 # Ruby Tic Tac Toe

-This project is a challenge to build a Tic Tac Toe game using Ruby, this is part of the *Microverse Remote Software Development Curriculum*.
+> This project is a challenge to build a Tic Tac Toe game using Ruby.
+This is part of the *Microverse Remote Software Development Curriculum*.

 ### Ruby Tic Tac Toe Screenshot: